Shrlotia/COM2020---Single-Scan-Traceability-Quest/README.md

 ***Prerequisite**: must have **Python 3.11 (or higher)** and **PIP package installer** installed*

+***WARNING: You must use the app BEFORE testing - otherwise the database will not work as intended***

 - Move into the root folder of the code repository within the terminal (i.e.: ```cd Downloads\COM2020---Single-Scan-Traceability-Quest-main```)

 - Type in ```build``` to build the ```.venv``` directory and install all of the required PyPi packages